 What speeds should I expect inside the bay near Sunset Islands?

-• Expect slow‑speed or no‑wake zones near shorelines and canals.
-Through the main Intracoastal channel you can often run faster, but always follow posted limits and local enforcement.
+- Expect slow‑speed or no‑wake zones near shorelines, canals and bridges.
+You can often run faster through the Meloy Channel (east), but always follow posted limits and local enforcement.